Ricky Martin's nephew withdraws his harassment claim against the singer - KESQ

 CNN has reached out to court for additional information.

-“Truth prevails,” Martin said on Twitter after Thursday’s hearing.
-Martin also had tweeted about the protection order on July 3, saying it was based on “completely false” allegations and that he will face the process “with the facts and dignity that characterize me.”

-The singer is scheduled to perform at the Hollywood Bowl with the Los Angeles Philharmonic on July 22.
+Martin is scheduled to perform at the Hollywood Bowl with the Los Angeles Philharmonic on Friday.

 The-CNN-Wire